 The looks of joy and amazement I saw on my daughter’s face were well worth the effort it took for me to let myself just be in the moment.

 The cure for boredom is curiosity.
 There is no cure for curiosity.Ellen Parr

 That’s a wrap!

-I hope you have picked up a helpful tip or two.
+I hope you have picked up a helpful tip or two for camping with a child or even just by yourself!
 Or, at least had a laugh at our adventures.
 If you would like to read my review of KMSP hop over to Facebook.